RobinLebhar/with-info-doc-expo-storybook/README.md

 # Add more info to the Props table

-You can add manually add a description and if the props are required or not.
+You can add manually add a description and if the props is required or not.
 ( see [this example](#https://github.com/RobinLebhar/with-info-doc-expo-storybook/blob/master/example-with-extra-info.stories.tsx) )
 Or just a simple example [here](#https://github.com/RobinLebhar/with-info-doc-expo-storybook/blob/master/example.stories.tsx)

-Note about the props types : When the props is made of nested attribute, you'll see that's it's actually metadata type that are written in the table, ( I couldn't find a way to get the description and if the field is required so I have to use an external library
+( I couldn't find a way to get the description and if the field is required so I have to use an external library

 example to add description and props required or not (these 2 are optionals)